jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 So what the hell, I dug it out of my Closet of Cables and Mystery.
 Plugged it in.
 Battery charged.
 It booted.
-My music was still in it, last addition to the library wa 2014.
+My music was still in it, last addition to the library was 2014.
 Fantastic!
 I bought a protective case, some new 30-pin USB cables because the ones I had remaining were all frayed and kind of scary, and I got ready to swap the Y1 with the iPod for a while as an experiment.